8.4 Structured Education Programs

 An effective damage prevention education program is structured to accommodate the needs of individual audiences.65

 Organizations that implement damage prevention programs need flexibility in selecting communication tactics based on demographics, damage events, effectiveness measurements, and other relevant factors.
 A wide range of methods and tools, including mailings, in-person meetings, events, mass media communications, educational videos, and electronic and social media, may be considered for damage prevention messaging.
 Examples for target audiences are provided below:

 - CONTRACTORS, ROAD BUILDERS, and EXCAVATORS—Local and national trade shows and state/local chapters of contractor trade associations may provide opportunities for outreach.
-Group meetings focused on damage prevention education conducted by vendors and one call centers, as well as local utility coordinating committee (UCC) meetings, may also be valuable options for sharing damage prevention information.
+Group meetings focused on damage prevention education conducted by vendors and 811 centers, as well as local utility coordinating committee (UCC) meetings, may also be valuable options for sharing damage prevention information.
 Consider education materials that are portable and suitable for a mobile workforce.

 - FARMERS and RANCHERS—Messages for this audience should focus on damage prevention during agricultural-related activities, such as fencing and tiling.
 Local agriculture extension offices and state/local chapters of agriculture trade associations may be helpful in promoting education and messaging.
 Local farm days and county/state fairs can provide opportunities for broader outreach.

 - SCHOOL ADMINISTRATORS—Contacting 811 prior to any digging on school property is an important message for administrators.
 Arbor Day and Earth Day are natural opportunities to promote safe digging messages at schools.
 Boards of education and local parent/teacher organizations (PTOs) may also provide support and resources.